I. The proposal is Exempt from IRB review if all aspects of it fall within one or more of the following categories:

 2. Subjects can be identified.

-If you receive such a proposal under expedited conditions, report to Grants and Contracts Office that you believe the proposal needs full board review.
+If you receive such a proposal under expedited conditions, please report to the Office of Grants and Contracts that you believe the proposal needs full board review.

 B. May or may not be appropriately expedited: